-Families are very important to God – they’re important to us here at Grace!
+Families are very important to God – they’re important to us here at Genesis!
 Our goal is to reach children and walk alongside families as they disciple them.
 The hope is that every child who is involved develops a relationship with Jesus Christ that is strong and growing.
 Beginning at age 2, children are actively involved in curriculum that not only shows them God’s love, but shows them how to begin to live a life surrendered to Christ.

 Contact Jennifer Farris with questions or interest in getting your children or yourself involved in this exciting, growing ministry.
 717.792.6060, ext.
 328, or email Jenn.